django/deps/draft/0006-channels.rst

 Solving this problem in a general way in a networked system is impossible to do without a significant performance hit, either by coordination or session stickiness.
-For this reason, Channels leaves the non-global-ordering, simultaneous style as the default, and provides a decorator, ``enforce_ordering``, that provides one of two levels of ordering and exclusivity guarantees at different levels of performance degredation.
+For this reason, channels leaves the non-global-ordering, simultaneous style as the default, and provides a decorator, ``enforce_ordering``, that provides one of two levels of ordering and exclusivity guarantees at different levels of performance degredation.